By Marina Joseph – Art in Tanzania internship

 Marketing and Management

 In a lifetime, one expects to retire from whatever profession one has chosen for sustenance.
-To be able to retire, one must plan and save to enjoy the retirement benefits.
+To be able to retire, one must plan and save to enjoy the benefits of retirement.
 Pension funds are investment pools that pay for workers’ retirements.
 Either employees, employers pay for funds, or both.
 When paid by employers’ funds, the funds are invested on the employee’s behalf, and the earnings generated on investment are considered income to the employee upon retirement.
 A worker can also voluntarily contribute part of his income to an investment plan to help fund retirement.
 Retirement plans are a valuable benefit that impacts employees’ present and future lives.
-An organization that provides a retirement plan presents advantages to the employer and employee.
+An organisation that offers a retirement plan presents benefits to both the employer and the employee.

 Benefits of Pension Schemes to Employer: